Harmonic aspects in an $\eta$-Ricci soliton: Abstract

 \section{Abstract}

-We characterize the $\eta$-Ricci solitons $(g,\xi,\lambda,\mu)$ for the special cases when the $1$-form $\eta$, which is the $g$-dual of $\xi$, is harmonic or Schr\"{o}dinger-Ricci harmonic form.
+We characterize $\eta$-Ricci solitons $(g,\xi,\lambda,\mu)$ in some special cases when the $1$-form $\eta$, which is the $g$-dual of $\xi$, is a harmonic or a Schr\"{o}dinger-Ricci harmonic form.
 We also provide necessary and sufficient conditions for $\eta$ to be a solution of the Schr\"{o}dinger-Ricci equation and point out the relation between the three notions in our context.
-In particular, we apply these results to a perfect fluid spacetime and using Bochner-Weitzenb\"{o}ck techniques, we formulate more conclusions for the case of gradient solitons and deduce topological properties of the manifold and its universal covering.
+In particular, we apply these results to a perfect fluid spacetime and using Bochner-Weitzenb\"{o}ck techniques, we formulate some more conclusions for gradient solitons and deduce topological properties of the manifold and its universal covering.